Traadh/cloudflareun/src/CloudflareUn.package/CloudflareUn.class/README.md

 I gather the magic keys required to enter a Cloudflare protected site.

-For the Responsibility part: Three sentences about my main responsibilities - what I do, what I know.
+Responsibilities:

-Give me a url door to knock on,  and I'll give you back an instance of myself for generating ZnClients configured with the magic keys.
+Give me a url door to knock on,  and I'll return a factory for generating ZnClients configured with the magic keys.

-Collaborators
+Collaborators:
 cloudscraper  - a nodejs library.
 Its where the magic happens to navigate Cloudflare and output the final web page to stdout.
 OSProcess - Used to shell out to nodejs

-Class-side Public API and Key Messages
+Class-side Public API and Key Messages:
 knockURL: aHostUrlString -- the url used for initial access

-Instance-side Public API and Key Messages client - a factory method returning a new ZnClient configured with the magic keys.
+Instance-side Public API and Key Messages: client - a factory method returning a new ZnClient configured with the magic keys.

-Example (
+Example
 |client response|
 client := (CloudflareUn knockUrl: 'http://bittrex.com') client.
 client url: 'https://bittrex.com/home/markets'.